anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-interfaces.md

 Download the [starter code](garden-starter.zip), unzip it, and drag it into your `Interfaces Lab` folder.

 I recommend you pull out your reference sheet as well.

-## Submission

-You will be able to submit the completed lab individually on Moodle for an extra engagement.
-You should make sure to share whatever code you write in class with both partners via email.

 ## Goals